 You could charge your electronics via your computer’s USB ports, but this method is slow and limited by the number of ports on your computer.

+Laptop: Apple’s Macbook Pro and Macbook Air are the obvious choices.
+The smaller and lighter, the better.
 I’m still lugging around a 15″ Macbook Pro (coming up on 5 years!) but will switch to the Air for my next purchase.

 Dave at Too Many Adapters wrote a helpful guide to choosing a laptop for work and travel.